 No parent likes being woke up in the middle of the night to the sound of their child crying, especially when those tears are a result of fear.
 However, almost all children have nightmares occasionally, while only a rare 5 percent have night terrors.
 Understanding what causes nightmares and night terrors in children can help prevent or at least lessen their occurrence.

-The first step is to identify which nighttime bane is causing your child to wake up crying, this means understanding the difference between a nightmares and night terrors in children.
+The first step is to identify which nighttime bane is to blame.
+This means understanding the difference between a nightmares and night terrors in children.

 Nightmares in children: